 Trends and sustainability are often considered mutually exclusive.
 Ethical fashion was historically accused of being too expensive and inferior in design; however, there's now an army of brands fighting to change this outdated perception.
 Reformation famously calls itself the next-best option after being naked, and Emma Watson is one of the most stylish women in the world, only wearing brands with an ethical mission statement.
+This week at London Fashion Week the British Fashion Council have a positive fashion exhibition, introducing new brands and practices.
 All this considered, do we need to give up on trends in order to take sustainability seriously?

 "We focus on fashion as something we can love and will also last—something that's timeless and not thrown away after just one wear," they continue.
 "Our focus should be on individual style and expression rather than mimicking trends.
 Style is about the individual.
 By buying into trends, we're simply buying into an industry's business model.
 By consuming fashion that's both meaningful and made in a way that aligns with our personal beliefs, what we wear becomes a true expression of the self."

 Emma Watson has become the unofficial face of sustainable fashion.

 Scandinavian designers are leaders in the sustainable sphere, and Rebecca Thandi Norman, editor of Scandinavia Standard, says that this is a response to the consumer demands in this region: "People here are concerned with sustainability as an aspect of everything, from food to furniture.
 Fashion is such a major part of consumer culture, so it follows that it needs to be taken into account when discussing sustainability.
 I also think that design is all about problem solving, and Scandinavians are very good at design in this way."